influxdata/telegraf/plugins/outputs/zabbix/README.md

 {"host": "hostname", "key": "telegraf.measurement.value[999,111]", "value": "0"}
 ```

-## Zabbix low level discovery
+## Zabbix low-level discovery

 Zabbix needs an `item` created before receiving any metric.
 In some cases we do
 not know in advance what are we going to send, for example, the name of a
 container to send its cpu and memory consumption.

-For this case Zabbix provides [low level discovery][lld] that allow to create
+For this case Zabbix provides [low-level discovery][lld] that allow to create
 new items dinamically based on the parameters sent by the trap.

 As explained previously, this output plugin will format the Zabbix key using